thesponge/pna-php/README.md

 * composer
 * wkhtmltopdf
-* an X server (for now, until I change the PDF library)
+* a running X server (for now, until I change the PDF library)

 ## Usage